New Carbon Management Facilities

 In 2020, we decided to up our game by building a carbon management facility on the farm.
 It has two parts: 30 kW of solar power on the roof, providing enough electricity to power 100% of our farm operations; and six bays of actively managed compost space on a concrete slab under the roof.
 The compost facility allows us to take food scraps from our community and turn them back into food.
 Pretty straightforward.

 A huge thanks go to the nearly 50 people who contributed roughly $5,000 of seed money through our crowdsourcing campaign.
 And thanks to the many members of the Vermont state government, who saw the wisdom of both requiring Vermonters to do something intelligent with their food waste instead of burying it in landfills and also providing funding for farms through the Working Lands Initiative to build facilities of their own.
-Vermont contributed $20,000 in grant money.
+Vermont contributed $20,000 in grant money through the Working Lands Enterprise Initiative.

 Additional thanks to Cat Buxton, of Grow More – Waste Less, who envisioned Sunrise doing its own on-site composting using food scraps returned to the farm by its CSA members.
 And Jen Murphy, of Willow Tree Community Compost, who was looking for a farm to partner with for her expanding curbside collection business in White River and Wilder.
 And Nancy LaRowe and Becka Warren, of Vital Communities, who thought that crowdsourcing would be a great way for local farms to increase their capacity.
 And Sarah Danly at the Vermont Sustainable Jobs Fund, who saw the link between compost and jobs.